 The craniofacial team consists of many different specialists, all of whom have expertise in looking after children with complex craniofacial conditions.
 These specialists include:

-- craniofacial/plastic Surgeons
+- Craniofacial/Plastic Surgeons

 What will the assessment involve?

+The assessment usually starts at 9am on a Wednesday and we hope to have everything completed by 5pm on the Thursday.
 Sometimes, we need to schedule additional tests and scans at another time but we will always aim to arrange them for the same week.
-If you live outside of London, we may be able to book you into the patient hotel overnight – please contact us as soon as possible to arrange this.
+If you live outside of London, we may be able to book you into the Patient Hotel overnight – please contact us as soon as possible to arrange this.

-We try very hard to keep the appointments running to time but sometimes delays occur if other patients need longer or an emergency occurs.
-The clinics are often busy so please try to get there on time or if you are delayed, tell a clinic assistant or call the clinical nurse specialists.
-In case of delays, we advise bringing a favourite toy or book to distract your child as well as snacks and drinks.
-We try to schedule a lunch break for you and your child each day – our Lagoon restaurant serves hot and cold drinks and snacks as well as full meals.
+We try very hard to keep the appointments running to time but sometimes delays occur if other patients need longer or there is an emergency.
+The clinics are often busy so please try to get there on time or if you are delayed, tell a clinic assistant or call the Clinical Nurse Specialists.

-Sleep study – Many children with craniofacial problems have disturbed sleep or snore heavily, so a sleep study is usually needed as part of the assessment.
+Many children with craniofacial problems have disturbed sleep or snore heavily, so a sleep study is usually needed as part of the assessment.
 A sleep study takes place overnight and we usually try to arrange this for the Tuesday night before the assessment starts or on the Wednesday night during the assessment process.

-Eye tests – Children with craniofacial conditions often have problems with their eyes so we include a series of eye tests in the assessment process.
+Children with craniofacial conditions often have problems with their eyes so we include a series of eye tests in the assessment process.
 Usually you will see a number of specialists who will carry out different tests to get as full a view of your child’s eyesight as possible.
 Some tests will need eye drops beforehand which may sting and make your child’s vision blurry, but this improves within an hour or so.

 During the assessment process, you will also meet other members of the team depending on your child’s needs.
 We realise that seeing a number of people during the assessment process can be tiring and confusing.
 Many families have found that making a list of questions to ask beforehand can be helpful, as can taking a notebook and pen to write down the answers you are given.

 How do we know what will happen and in what order?

+The ward staff on Starfish will explain the plan for the assessment to you and give you a folder, timetable and map of the hospital.
 In order to record each specialist assessment, the folder will contain a voice recorder.
 Each member of the team you see will record their results which will then be typed up into a full report within a week or so of the appointment.
 We will send a copy of this report to you, your family doctor (GP), paediatrician and any other health professionals involved in your child’s care.

 What happens after the assessment?

 The following Tuesday, the entire Craniofacial team have a meeting to discuss the full results and plan treatment.
-The clinical nurse specialists will telephone you after this meeting to talk to you about the treatment plan and on-going care needed.
+The Clinical Nurse Specialists will telephone you after this meeting to talk to you about the treatment plan and on-going care needed.